Caldwell Esselstyn Jr., MD/ You Are in Control

 Dr. Esselstyn presently directs the cardiovascular prevention and reversal program at the Cleveland Clinic Wellness Institute.

 Dr. Esselstyn and his wife, Ann Crile Esselstyn, have followed a plant-based diet since 1984.
-The Esselstyn Foundation offers their programming free of cost to interested partner organizations including educator groups, public health workers, first responders, students, social workers, and more.
+The Esselstyn Foundation offers its programming free of cost to interested partner organizations including educator groups, public health workers, first responders, students, social workers, and more.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!